vtex-apps/release-notes/2019-week-25/README.md

 Since that is our first one, we have a large backlog of changes to communicate. 🚀 The following key changes were not necessarily done in the last week, but in the last couple of months.

-> 🔔 Keep up with VTEX IO announcements!
+> 🔔 Keep up with VTEX IO release notes!
 Just click on <strong>Releases only</strong> in the <strong>Watch</strong> box on the right upper corner of this page.

 #### Breaking changes